Insights

 Mining’s role as a driving force

-You’ve likely heard that the property market’s heavy reliance on mining renders it susceptible to global commodity price fluctuations.
+The property market’s heavy reliance on mining makes it susceptible to global commodity price fluctuations.
 Economic volatility, influenced by global demand and geopolitical events, can impact both the mining sector and, by extension, the property market.
-But there’s a limit to mining’s persuasive powers.

 Impacted but not reliant